daxnet/Apworks/README.md

-#### Out of Date Announcement
+### Out of Date Announcement
-**Please refer to https://github.com/daxnet/apworks-core for the new, modern and latest version of Apworks.
+**This repo is out of date and will no longer be maintained.
+Please refer to https://github.com/daxnet/apworks-core for the new, modern and latest version of Apworks.
 Apworks Core is the rewrite of Apworks framework, supporting Microsoft .NET Core.**

 Project Description